-ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-1.6 Divert Food Waste from Landfills Low \$\$ Long PWC, TC No Progress High Reaching this goal will require regional part Shepherd University and its nearby Tabler Farm ke it cost effecti ve.
-There may be potential opportunit ies for collaborati on with RECOMMENDATIONS: The Town Council, Propursuing discussions with regional partners in Cabler Farms, and residents and restaurants in and Charles Town. order to divert food waste from land lfills as a demonst ration project that ir volves Shepherd University, NER-1.7 Oppose Environmentally Damaging Industria Development al High Policy Short TC, PC Some Progress s High This goal has become all the more urgent as Management Boundary and the headwaters of elopment on the T own's Growth RECOMMENDATIONS: The Town Council sh surrounding the Town in order to preserve the development NER-1.8 Develop Pervious Pavement Requirements Low Pollicy Intermediate PC, TC No Progress Medium This goal deserves higher priority given the increase in stormw ater manageme nt challenges in Sh epherdstown since the 2014 was adoរុ oted.
-RECOMMENDATIONS: The Public Works Co federal funding to replace asphalt with permea encourage property owners to consider permea ble pavers in design ated parking sp aces along streets and State roads in T NER-1.9 Develop a Watershed Management Plan for Town Run High Policy / \$ Intermediate PC, TC, CPC Some Progress s High The Town's Source Water Protection Plan w as updated in 2021 and is of some r elevance to this go oal but is not a comp rehensive watersl ned
+ID Implementation Strategy 2014 Priority Resources Timeframe Responsibility Status 2024 Priority NER-1.6 Divert Food Waste from Landfills Low \$\$ Long PWC, TC No Progress High Reaching this goal will require regional partr Shepherd University and its nearby Tabler Farm ke it cost effectiv ve.
+There may be potential opportunit ies for collaboration on with RECOMMENDATIONS: The Town Council, Pupursuing discussions with regional partners in o Tabler Farms, and residents and restaurants in Sand Charles Town. rder to divert food waste from land fills as a demonst ration project that ir nvolves Shepherd (Jniversity, NER-1.7 Oppose Environmentally Damaging Industria Development l High Policy Short TC, PC Some Progress High This goal has become all the more urgent as a high priority, given the encroachment of industrial and residential development on the Town's Growth Management Boundary and the headwaters of Town Run which is now contributing to the Town's drinking water supply.
+RECOMMENDATIONS: The Town Council sho surrounding the Town in order to preserve the h development NER-1.8 Develop Pervious Pavement Requirements Low Pollicy Intermediate PC, TC No Progress Medium This goal deserves higher priority given the i ncrease in stormwa ater managemer nt challenges in Sh epherdstown since the 2014 was adop ted.
+RECOMMENDATIONS: The Public Works Committee and the Town Council should engage with the WV Department of Highways and other sources of federal funding to replace asphalt with permeable pavers in designated parking spaces along streets and State roads in Town.
+Town code should encourage property owners to consider permeable pavers in driveway and walkway construction where appropriate.
+NER-1.9 Develop a Watershed Management Plan for Town Run High Policy / \$ Intermediate PC, TC, CPC Some Progress High